 Food & drink

-You will need to bring all the food and drink you need, but the Marloes Village Store (two miles away) offer a wide range of groceries, a cafe & a post office.
+There is no shop on site, but the Marloes Village Store (two miles away) offer a wide range of groceries, a cafe & a post office.
 Serving breakfast, lunch, drinks and coffee.
 Highly rated for their delicious home made cakes and a great place to pick up a fresh out of the oven pasty and some Welsh cakes.

 There is also a pub in the village. https://www.thelobsterpotmarloes.co.uk